Trump’s rivals face GOP criticism for not going on the attack

-Strategists agree that any candidate will need to win over at least some Trump supporters in order to overcome the former president in the polls, and that attacking him directly carries some risks.
+Strategists agree any candidate will need to win over at least some Trump supporters to overcome the former president in the polls, and attacking him directly carries some risks.

 But there is a belief with the first debate on the horizon that the likes of Florida Gov. Ron DeSantis (R), Sen. Tim Scott (R-S.C.) and former South Carolina Gov. Nikki Haley (R) will need to more forcefully take on Trump if they want to shake up the race.